HamperedGibson/fact-of-stant/README.md

-# fact-of-stant
+# Fact of Stant
-A simple Markov chain for funny words
+A simple Markov chain for funny words.